 If you are used to a car – yes.
 If you drive a truck – no.

-It runs on diesel and has a top speed of 68mph or 110 kph.
-It cruises best at 55mph.
+It has a top speed of 68mph or 110 kph.
+It cruises best at 60mph.

-Not too bad for a 5 tonne truck!
+Not too bad for a 5 tonne truck, fully loaded including fuel/water!

 How did it get here?